Experienced Phoenix Injury Lawyers Serving All of Arizona

 When you first begin to evaluate your personal injury claim, it may all seem rather straightforward — the defendant’s negligent or intentional misconduct may feel obvious, for example, and you may have sustained severe losses that you believe justify significant compensation.
 In truth, however, there are a number of unique challenges that you are likely to encounter.
 The defendant might argue that you are entitled to a reduced recovery due to your own fault contribution.
 Alternatively, the defendant might argue that their actions are not causally linked to the purported losses.

 Given the likelihood of complication, it’s important that you work with an experienced accident attorney who understands what it takes to successfully litigate a personal injury claim at every stage of the process.
-Contact Hirsch & Lyon today to speak with a Phoenix personal injury lawyer about your claims.
+Contact Hirsch & Lyon today to speak with Phoenix injury lawyers about your claims.

 There are a number of theories on which an injury claim may be based, and as such, there is significant diversity in how liability must be established.
 Generally speaking, however, the injured plaintiff must be able to demonstrate that they actually suffered losses, and that those losses were caused by the defendant’s misconduct (whether negligent, intentional, or otherwise).